angezid/advanced-mark.js/doc/doc_v2/mark-method.md

   * `debug` {boolean} - Whether to log messages (default is `false`)
   * `log` {object} - Log messages to a specific object (default is `console`)

-  * `filter : (textNode, term, matchesSoFar, termMatchesSoFar, filterInfo) => {}` {function} - A callback to filter matches.
+  * `filter: (textNode, term, matchesSoFar, termMatchesSoFar, filterInfo) => {}` {function} - A callback to filter matches.
 It calls for each match (with `acrossElements` option, if the match is located across several elements, it calls for each text node which is part of the match) (default is )
     * `textNode` {Text} - The text node which includes the match or with `acrossElements` option can be part of the match
     * `term` {string} - The current term
     * `matchesSoFar` {number} - The number of all wrapped matches so far